ibm-cloud-assets/rovs-tutorial/docs/01-vm-management.md

 - Live migrate a VM between two hosts

 As a reminder, here are your credentials for the OpenShift Console:
-Your OpenShift cluster console is available here.
+The link to the OpenShift cluster console can be found in the invite or be opening the "virt-roks" cluster  details in the container section of the cloud account.

 If things are correct you came here since you were invited as a member of the shared ITZ account “2765292 – itz-cp-emea” to be able to demo the “Virtualization on OpenShift Sales Play”
 Your login is available through SSO using your IBM id: name@xx.ibm.com